 You want to build a WordPress website you can be proud of right?
 Then you better make sure you choose the best theme for the job.

-Choosing a nice looking theme that caters for your website goals can be challenging and time-consuming.
+Choosing a nice-looking theme that caters to your website goals can be challenging and time-consuming.

 Luckily, WordPress is jammed packed full of beautifully designed free themes that I’m sure would suit most beginners.

 In fact, the first time I tried to build a WordPress website I actually used a free theme.
 However, although the site looked aesthetically pleasing, the overall functionality of the theme was poor.